 These include an Animal Unit housing over 200 animals and representing over 60 different species.
 The campus also includes a range of semi-natural and constructed habitats which provide a valuable resource for you.

 What will I study?

 - Anatomy and Physiology will give you a broad understanding of animal structure and function across a range of species.

 - Animal Practice Relating to Exotics gives students a fundamental working knowledge of the legal framework relating to ex situ and in situ conservation.
 You will gain a global perspective and understanding of the issues which influence the management of exotic species.

 - Exotic Animal Management covers successful approaches to management.
 You will also find out about the constraints imposed by captivity.
 Your handling skills will be developed.

-- Animal Behaviour and Legislation looks at patterns of behaviour and the reasons why animals behave as they do, both in captivity and in the wild.
+- Animal Behaviour looks at patterns of behaviour and the reasons why animals behave as they do, both in captivity and in the wild.

 - Biodiversity and Ecology refers to the diversity of life on Earth.
 Major topics covered include:

 - the relationship between animals and their environment.